javicha/InventoryManager/README.md

 ##  Intro

-This project illustrates an example microservice implementation with Clean Architecture DDD and CQRS.
+This project illustrates an example of microservice implementation, with async comunication, Clean Architecture DDD and CQRS.

 We start from a fictitious case to illustrate the operation of an inventory management system.
 Let's take as an example that we work for a genomic sequencing company, and we need to control the inventory of the consumable products used in the laboratory.
 We provide a REST API to query, add and remove products.